 Benefits and Perks

-Texas a & M University grads bring in salaries of around $51K, making them the most similar to FAMU alumni in terms of earnings.
+Median pay for Texas a & M University grads is $51K, making their salaries most similar to those of FAMU grads.
 Other schools similar to FAMU include the University of West Florida, Georgia Southern University, and Lamar University.